kamahen/pykythe/README.md

 ## Installation

-There is no installation, because this code is pre-alpha.
+There is no installation script, because this code is pre-alpha.
 To try it out (on Linux):

 * `cd` to your top-level source directory (pykythe assumes that all sources are in this, including those from other projects such as